 Bedding, towels, and kitchen utensils are not provided.
-(Blankets and pillows are provided to students living downtown.
-They are not provided if you live on-campus.)
+(Blankets and pillows are provided to students living downtown.)
 You can choose to bring some bedding with you (twin sized bedding, older sheets/towels, etc.) and leave them behind when you come back, or you can buy things once in Thessaloniki.
 The international office does have an IKEA bedding packet for sale, if students decide they don't want to bring their own bedding.
 In the past it has been around €15.
-There are also local stores and IKEA, in case you would like to shop for your own linens.
+There are also local stores, such as Stark and IKEA, in case you would like to shop for your own linens.